-Following our intended election to be regulated as a BDC, we will be periodically examined by the SEC for compliance with the 1940 Act.
+As a BDC, we will be periodically examined by the SEC for compliance with the 1940 Act.

 We maintain a bond issued by a reputable fidelity insurance company to protect us against larceny and embezzlement.
 We will not protect any director or officer against any liability to our stockholders arising from willful misfeasance, bad faith, gross negligence or reckless disregard of the duties involved in the conduct of such person's office.